peterzimon/docs-api/content/index.md

 `?key={key}`.

-The Content API only ever returns public data.
-Content API keys can be obtained from the Integrations screen in Ghost Admin.
-The key is provided to the API as a query parameter.
+Content API keys can be obtained by creating a new `Custom Integration` under the **Integrations** screen in Ghost Admin.
+The key is provided to the API as a query parameter, and the Content API will only ever return public data.

 ### Working Example